-Committee Boat Stays West of North / South Line for Distance and Medium Distance Races
+Committee Boat Stays West of North / South Line for Windward/Leeward and Medium Distance Races.
+Small Triangle Race Starts at MAST Mark, unless modified by the Committee Boat.

 If the weather conditions are not suitable for a triangle or medium distance race, the committee yacht may set up a standard windward /leeward course and advise competitors on channel 79 and by hail.